Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Simulation Results

 \subsection{Formation of \hi\ warps from misaligned hot inflows}

-Figure \ref{fig:xz_projection} shows edge-on maps of gas temperature ($T$; left panel), neutral hydrogen column density ($\NHI$; middle), and projected velocity ($v_y$; right) in the $t=400\,{\rm Myr}$ snapshot of the $\thetam=30\deg$ simulation.
-This snapshot is after the accretion flow has converged onto a steady state, as shown below, while the projected plane is chosen to be perpendicular to the line of nodes (the $y=y^\prime$ axes).
-A cool ($T\approx10^4\,{\rm K}$) `integral sign' warp is apparent in the outer parts of the cool gas disc, where the warp is in the $+z$ direction on the left and in the $-z$ direction on the right.
+Figure \ref{fig:xz_projection} shows edge-on maps of gas temperature ($T$; left panel), neutral hydrogen column density ($\NHI$; middle), and projected velocity ($v_y$; right) in the $t=3000\,{\rm Myr}$ snapshot of the $\thetam=30\deg$ simulation.
+The projected plane is chosen to be perpendicular to the line of nodes (the $y=y^\prime$ axes), while the snapshot time is chosen to be after the inflow becomes quasi-steady.
+In the $T$ and $v_y$ panels, the values are \hi-mass weighted averages along the line of sight, and thus dominated by the cool gas in pixels which include the disc and warp.
+Outside these regions, cool gas is almost completely absent from our simulations, so the hot gas dominates the line-of-sight averages.
+We obtain the neutral hydrogen fraction in each resolution element based on its gas density and temperature as described in \citet{hopkinsFIRE2SimulationsPhysics2018}, by assuming equilibrium between recombination, collisional ionisation, and optically-thin photoionisation by the UV background model from \cite{faucher-giguereCosmicUVXray2020}.
+We do not distinguish between atomic and molecular hydrogen since the molecular fraction is expected to be small in the extended disc which we focus on in this work.
+A cool ($T\approx10^4\,{\rm K}$) `integral sign' warp is apparent in the outer parts of the cool gas disc, where the warp is in the positive $z$ direction on the left and in the negative $z$ direction on the right.
 The value of $\NHI$ is about $1-2$ orders of magnitude lower in the warp than in the central disc, though still at detectable levels of $\NHI >10^{19}\,{\rm cm}^{-2}$.
-The warp is also evident in the distinction between the kinematic position angles of the inner and outer discs, as can be seen in the right panel, where the kinematic position angle is defined as the angle of the line that maximizes the gradient of the projected velocity.
+The warp is also evident in the distinction between the kinematic position angles of the inner and outer discs, as can be seen in the right panel, where the kinematic position angle is defined as the angle of the line that maximises the gradient of the projected velocity field.
 The panels show that the warp is roughly perpendicular to the symmetry axis of the velocity field of the hot gas, evident as the $v_y=0\kmsmath$ contour.
-This indicates that the warp forms in the plane perpendicular to the hot CGM rotation axis, as further demonstrated below.
+This indicates that the warp forms in a plane nearly perpendicular to the hot CGM rotation axis, as further demonstrated below.